maanvi14/ReturnFraud-/README.md

 RETURN FRAUD DETECTION VIA GRAPH EMBEDDINGS AND FAISS(COSINE SIMILARITY)

 This project is an advanced fraud detection pipeline focused on identifying return frauds using tabular data, graph embeddings, and hybrid scoring.
-It is deployed via a Streamlit dashboard and leverages cutting-edge tools like FAISS, Node2Vec, XGBoost, and optional LLM-based explanations using Ollama.
+It is deployed via a Streamlit dashboard and leverages cutting-edge tools like FAISS, Node2Vec, XGBoost, and LLM-based explanations using Ollama for Fraud Risk Assesment .

 ---